build-on-aws/content/tutorials/practical-cloud-guide/deploy-a-java-application-on-linux/index.md

 ![Choose Storage in the Lightsail menu](./images/lightsail-s3-bucket-1.png)

 In the **Create a new bucket** page choose the **5GB storage plan** and name the bucket with a unique name such as `my-practical-cloud-guide`.
 Please note that S3 bucket names are globally unique, so make sure to pick a name that is available.
-For the rest of this tutorial, when you see `my-practical-cloud-guide` for the S3 bucket name, please replace it with your bucket name.
+For the rest of this tutorial, when you see `<my>-practical-cloud-guide` for the S3 bucket name, please replace it with your bucket name.
 Select **Create Bucket**.

 ![Create an S3 bucket](./images/lightsail-s3-bucket-2.png)

-You will see a menu page for the `practical-cloud-guide` bucket, choose **Objects**.
+You will see a menu page for the `<my>-practical-cloud-guide` bucket, choose **Objects**.

 ![Open the Objects menu](./images/lightsail-s3-bucket-3.png)

 The **Object list** displays the objects in the bucket.
-Choose **Upload** to put the application and deployment file in the bucket.
+Choose **Upload** to put the application and service file in the bucket.

 ![Upload files to S3](./images/lightsail-s3-bucket-4.png)